HealDA: Highlighting the importance of initial errors in end-to-end AI weather forecasts: Results

 \subsection{Robustness to Observing System Changes}

-Figure \ref{fig:obs-test-availability} shows that our selected 2022 test period includes both sporadic gaps and extended outages for microwave sounders in the UFS Replay dataset.
+Figure \ref{fig:analysis-rmse}B shows that our selected 2022 test period includes both sporadic gaps and extended outages for microwave sounders in the UFS Replay dataset.
 We surmise the sporadic dropouts may be natural, but the extended month-long dropouts may be data processing errors in the dataset publishing.
 Note that AMSUB is not shown because, although it was present for parts of the training period, it has been discontinued and replaced by the newer ATMS sensor in recent years.
-Cross-referencing against Figure \ref{fig:analysis-rmse}, we find that some of the large transient RMSE spikes in Z500 and particularly Q700 (Figure \ref{fig:analysis-rmse}), are very well aligned with the extended MHS/ATMS outages in Figure \ref{fig:obs-test-availability}, such as during May 2022.
+Cross-referencing against the analysis RMSE in Figure \ref{fig:analysis-rmse}A, we find that some of the large transient RMSE spikes in Z500 and particularly Q700 (Figure \ref{fig:analysis-rmse}) are very well aligned with the extended MHS/ATMS outages, such as during May 2022.

 Importantly, the RMSE for most fields is relatively stable even during these dropout periods, increasing on the order of 5-10 \%\ for most fields, but causing larger variability in geopotential fields (Z500).
 This suggests that our approach of explicitly representing unobserved pixels with zeros and an observability mask makes HealDA reasonably robust to both sporadic and sustained sensor loss -- an attractive property for an ML DA module.